Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. The installation is already upgraded to `mimir-distributed` Helm chart version 4.0.0 or later.

+1. If you have modified the `mimir.config` value, please make sure to merge in the latest version from the chart.
+Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../operators-guide/running-production-environment-with-helm/configuration-with-helm.md" >}})

 ## Migrate alertmanager to zone aware replication

 Using zone aware replication for alertmanager is optional and is only available if alertmanager is deployed as a StatefulSet.